NOTE: Winners have been selected and will be announced on April 10!

 - Poems should be submitted with 1″ margins, 12pt Times New Roman font.

-- For written work, we prefer the files be in .pdf format, but we will accept .doc, .docx, or .rtf files.
+- For written work, we prefer the files be in a .doc, .docx, or .rtf file format.
+We will accept .pdf format.

-- Please format the file names of your poems/uploads as follows
+- Important.
+Please format the file names of your poems/uploads as follows (No punctuation, please):

 Last Name First Name Poem Title